Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design Beyond Training-Time Reasoning

 Reward Models (RMs) serve a broader purpose than merely being optimization objectives for RL.
 A critical application is their use during test-time inference, where the policy model is fixed, and the decoding strategy is adapted.
 In this setting, RMs act as value functions to score, rank, and select the highest-quality output from multiple candidate completions generated via sampling or structured search, and can be further applied to construct finer datasets.

 Test-time inference strategies provide a more computationally efficient way for a small model to achieve comparable accuracy to large models \citep{wu2024inference}.
 RM-guided inference, which allocates additional computation at inference time without changing the parameters of a learned verifier (e.g., an ORM or PRM), is effective in allowing the model to re-sample more strategically on challenging problems \citep{snell2025scaling}.
 While techniques like Chain-of-Thought, Tree-of-Thought (ToT) \citep{yao2023tree}, and self-consistency \citep{wang2022self} can boost answer quality, they are inherently limited by their reliance on well-crafted prompts.
 Prompting alone cannot provide an accurate, internal value function to evaluate candidate reasoning paths, which restricts the depth and quality of search on complex tasks.
 While self-refinement—in which the model iteratively improves its outputs by correcting errors without ground truth labels—can reduce computational costs and inference latency compared to methods that rely on reward models \citep{zhang2024accessing, wang2025sampling}, inference strategies against a reward model offer greater flexibility and performance \citep{wu2024inference}.
 Particularly, inference strategies, including parallel test-scaling and sequential test-scaling using structured search, can dynamically adapt to the problem's difficulty.
 The performance of both families of methods, however, is contingent upon the quality of the reward model.
-For instance, complex tree search methods require a highly accurate reward model, demanding at least 90\% accuracy to yield improvements over simpler ranking approaches \citep{chen2024tree}.
+For instance, complex tree search methods require a highly accurate reward model, demanding at least 90\% accuracy to yield improvements over simpler ranking approaches in the experimental settings of \citet{chen2024tree}.
 In this section, we discuss search against reward models, highlighting how these methods can enhance performance while supporting efficient inference.
+We organize these methods in Table~\ref{tab:inference} and discuss each below.